-Jostling or obstructing another competitor so as to impede their progress is not permitted.
+Jostling or obstructing another competitor so as to impede his or her progress is not permitted.

 Judges shall be placed to observe the conduct of the event as well as determine competitors' place at the finish line.

 The finish is judged on the competitor's chest crossing the finish line.
 Competitors must finish on their feet in an upright position.